 We hiked the trail from its northern most point in Catalonia Spain down south to its conclusion in the town of Berga.
-We excluded the French side of the trail due to time constraints.
+While our hike began right near the border of Andora we excluded the French side of the trail due to time constraints.

 For questions and information on the hike from its genesis at Montsegur in France check out the official Cami dels Bons Homes website and feel free to send any questions their way.